--W Do not print any warnings.
+-W Do not print any warnings.--Werror Treat warnings as errors.

-15.4 EXECUTABLE OPTIONS
+16.4 EXECUTABLE OPTIONS

 Generated executables accept the same options as those generated by futhark-c.
 The -t option behaves as with futhark-opencl.
 For commonality, the options use OpenCL nomenclature ("group" instead of "thread block").